Jahaly Health Centre. More than 500,000 patients since 1991.

 The “Jahaly Health Centre” serves about 45,000 patients per year – outpatients as well as inpatients – and is considered one of the country’s best health facilities.
 In 2009 it has been recognized by the Gambian government as a “model clinic”.

 The clinic has several surgeries, two wards, a laboratory, a pharmacy, an ambulance car and a maternity ward.
-On the Campus of Jahaly Health Centre there is also a dental unit, that unfortunately has been closed in the beginning of 2015 due to a lack of staff.
+On the Campus of Jahaly Health Centre there is also a small ental unit, which was reopened in August 2017 after a long period of closedown due to a lack of staff.
 A 20KW solar power system provides electricity round the clock 24/7.
 For a health facility up-country this is very special.
 Larger cities of The Gambia have long had a nationwide power grid.
 In recent years, power lines have been installed along the two highways south and north of the Gambia River.
 Since the end of 2017, Jahaly has also been connected to the electricity grid.
 However, only a few families can afford a power connection.
 Jahaly Health Centre will now be connected to the public grid in February 2019 – 28 years after it’s inauguration.

 The success of the clinic is based on regular renovations and maintenance, the last one was carried out in 2013: all buildings got new roofs, tiles, sanitary units along with doors and windows made of aluminum, which is easy to maintain.
 All floors and walls are tiled.
 The patient beds are made out of concrete and are tiled.
 This may sound strange, but thus everything is hygienic and easy to keep clean.
 A Gambian state registered nurse and midwife is the Head of the clinic.
 Patients pay a consultancy fee of between 0.30 € (children younger than five years old) and 0.60 € (children from 15 years old and adults).
 Prescribed drugs are free of charge.
 The salaries of the staff is higher than in comparable state run facilities.
 All members of staff with their families are given free accommodation within the campus.